The Honda F1 RA1082-001: Calibrating a KERS Legend at Bourne HPP

 Keeping History Loud

-The Honda F1 RA1082-001 may have never officially lined up on a Sunday Grand Prix grid due to Honda’s sudden exit from the sport at the end of 2008, but thanks to Lee's vision and dedication at Formula Car Hire, this incredible piece of history isn't locked away in a silent museum.
-It is alive, it is operational, and it runs beautifully on demand.
-We are incredibly proud to have played a part in writing its next chapter.
+Thanks to Lee's vision and dedication at Formula Car Hire, this incredible piece of history isn't locked away in a silent museum.
+It is alive and we are incredibly proud to have played a part in writing its next chapter.

 Want to see the legendary Honda F1 RA1082-001 in person?